Working with a REST API: the GitHub case study

 dictionary := STONJSON fromString: json.

 Parsing the JSON string produces a dictionary.
 That's already better, but still not quite what we want.
 We want a custom experience for that outcome.
-To this end, we reify the data into a first class object:
+To this end, we wrap the data as a first class object:

 GhOrganization new rawData: dictionary.